aZholtikov/zh_pcf8574/README.md

 1. Enable interrupt support only if input GPIO's are used.
 2. All the INT GPIO's on the extenders must be connected to the one GPIO on ESP.
 3. The input GPIO's are always pullup to the power supply.
-They must be connected to ground to trigger an interrupt.

 ## Dependencies